 Ensure that the potting soil is not too damp, due to poor drainage or saucers and trays underneath the pot retaining water and the plant should recover.

-- Alocasia turn dormant and die back in Winter if the temperature is below 60°F (16°C).
-Alocasia are native to warm climates and if the temperature is consistently cooler then 60°F (16°C), the leaves die back completely, yet the corms underneath the soil are still alive and can regrow in the Spring.
+- Alocasia turns dormant and dies back in Winter if the temperature is below 60°F (16°C).
+Alocasia are native to warm climates and if the temperature is consistently cooler than 60°F (16°C), the leaves die back completely, yet the corms underneath the soil are still alive and can regrow in the Spring.

-- A drooping alocasia is usually as a result of a combination of low humidity, underwatering and a lack of bright light.
-Alocasia need bright indirect light and droop in the shade.
-If the soil is too dry and the humidity is under 40% then the leaves too much moisture causing them to droop.
+- A drooping alocasia is usually as a result of a combination of low humidity, underwatering, and a lack of bright light.
+Alocasia needs bright indirect light and droop in the shade.
+If the soil is too dry and the humidity is under 40% then the leaves have too much moisture causing them to droop.